stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

 As we can see, the `__init__` method defines a few key sub-modules:

 - **generate_query**: For each hop, we will have one `dspy.ChainOfThought` predictor with the `GenerateSearchQuery` signature.
-- **retrieve**: This module will do the actual search, using the generated queries.
+- **retrieve**: This module will conduct the search using the generated queries over our defined ColBERT RM search index via the `dspy.Retrieve` module.
-- **generate_answer**: This `dspy.Predict` module will be used after all the search steps.
-It has a `GenerateAnswer`, to actually produce an answer.
+- **generate_answer**: This `dspy.Predict` module will be used with the `GenerateAnswer` signature to produce the final answer.

 The `forward` method uses these sub-modules in simple control flow.

 1. First, we'll loop up to `self.max_hops` times.
 2. In each iteration, we'll generate a search query using the predictor at `self.generate_query[hop]`.
 3. We'll retrieve the top-k passages using that query.
-4. We'll add the (deduplicated) passages to our accumulator of `context`.
+4. We'll add the (deduplicated) passages to our `context` accumulator.
 5. After the loop, we'll use `self.generate_answer` to produce an answer.
 6. We'll return a prediction with the retrieved `context` and predicted `answer`.

-We will also compile this program shortly.
-But, before that, we can try it out in a "zero-shot" setting (i.e., without any compilation).

 ## Executing the Pipeline

+Let's execute this program in its zero-shot (uncompiled) setting.
-Using a program in zero-shot (uncompiled) setting doesn't mean that quality will be bad.
-It just means that we're bottlenecked directly by the reliability of the underlying LM to understand our sub-tasks from minimal instructions.

-This is often just fine when using the most expensive/powerful models (e.g., GPT-4) on the easiest and most standard tasks (e.g., answering simple questions about popular entities).
+This doesn't necessarily imply the performance will be bad but rather that we're bottlenecked directly by the reliability of the underlying LM to understand our sub-tasks from minimal instructions.
+Often, this is perfectly fine when using the most expensive/powerful models (e.g., GPT-4) on the easiest and most standard tasks (e.g., answering simple questions about popular entities).

-However, a zero-shot approach quickly falls short for more specialized tasks, for novel domains/settings, and for more efficient (or open) models. **DSPy** can help you in all of these settings.

 ```python
 # Ask any question you like to this simple RAG program.